-This is the third Professional Experience Unit of the Bachelor of Education (Early Childhood / Early Childhood & Primary) that requires Pre-Service Teachers (PSTs) to complete 20 days of supervised professional experience within the allocated teaching block.
+In this Professional Experience Unit, Pre-Service Teachers (PSTs) will complete 20 days of supervised professional experience in an EC infants-based setting.
 In preparation for professional experience in early childhood settings, PSTs will engage with unit materials that will introduce you to curriculum planning and assessment for infants in early childhood education.

-Whilst on professional experience, PSTs are expected to actively participate in the life of the early childhood setting and reflect on your practice and performance with the support of your Mentor and eLearning Advisor (eLA).
-PSTs will be introduced to all aspects of teaching, eventually taking responsibility for planning, implementing and evaluating an indoor and outdoor curriculum including routines for a minimum of three days.
+Whilst on professional experience, PSTs are expected to actively participate in the life of the early childhood setting and reflect on your practice and performance with the support of your Supervising Teacher and Online Advisor (OLA).
+PSTs will be introduced to all aspects of teaching, eventually taking responsibility for planning, implementing, and evaluating an indoor and outdoor curriculum including routines for a minimum of three days.
 Given the length of the practicum and the age of the children, it would not be appropriate for PST to change everything in the existing curriculum.
 However, PSTs are required to make a significant contribution and introduce some original ideas in their curriculum plan.
-PSTs are encouraged to engage with contemporary styles of documentation including the use of photographs so should seek information from Mentors about any restrictions, policies and guidelines including how PSTs can gain permission from parents.
-The role of the Mentor in the professional setting is crucial to both the University and the PST in facilitating and supporting professional experience.
-We acknowledge and appreciate the significant time devoted to this task by mentors.
+PSTs are encouraged to engage with contemporary styles of documentation including the use of photographs so should seek information from Supervising Teacher's about any restrictions, policies and guidelines including how PSTs can gain permission from parents.

+The role of the Supervising Teacher in the professional setting is crucial to both the University and the PST in facilitating and supporting professional experience.
+We acknowledge and appreciate the significant time devoted to this task by Supervising Teachers.
 We hope that the information contained in this document, clarifies and assists in defining this role, so that this experience is rewarding for all parties.

-IT IS THE RESPONSIBILITY OF THE MENTOR TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW: Preparation / prior to placement:
+IT IS THE RESPONSIBILITY OF THE SUPERVISING TEACHER TO GUIDE AND SUPPORT PSTs TO ACHIEVE THE PLACEMENT EXPECTATIONS OUTLINED BELOW:

+Preparation / prior to placement:

-- Communicate prior to the commencement of placement - Negotiate arrival time and dates
+- Communicate prior to the commencement of placement. - Negotiate arrival time and dates.